SaamieVincken/AstroVink/README.md

 If you use AstroVink-Q1 or any part of this repository in academic work, please cite:

-Vincken, S. H. (2025).
+Vincken, S. H. (2026).
-*Euclid Quick Data Release (Q1): AstroVink – A vision transformer approach to find strong gravitational lens systems.*
+*Euclid Quick Data Release (Q1).
+AstroVink: A vision transformer approach to find strong gravitational lens systems.*
-*Astronomy & Astrophysics* (in preparation).
+*Astronomy & Astrophysics* (in preparation). https://arxiv.org/abs/2604.21977.

 A complete citation record is available in the `CITATION.cff` file.